-- Oxygen– Oxygen is the chemical element having symbol O with a atomic number of 8.
+- Oxygen– Oxygen is the chemical element having symbol O with an atomic number of 8.
 It belongs to the chalcogen group of the periodic table and it is also said to be a highly reactive non- metal with good oxidizing properties.
 The metal tends to form oxides with most of the elements and also with various compounds.
-Oxygen is observed in most of combustion reactions.
+Oxygen is observed in most of the combustion reactions.

-Oxidizing agents are useful in many commercial and industrial applications.
+These agents are useful in many commercial and industrial applications.
 They are majorly used in various processes such as bleaching fabrics, purifying water, and for storing of energy in gasoline and batteries.
-These play a major role in all the biological processes of living system such as in the process of photosynthesis in plants and metabolism in animals.
+These play a major role in all the biological processes of the living system such as in the process of photosynthesis in plants and metabolism in animals.
 Many organisms make use of electron acceptors to collect energy from the redox reactions such as in the process of hydrolysis of glucose.

 Practise This Question